myspc-development/art-test/docs/developer.md

 ## Export and Import
 Call `UserLayoutManager::export_layout( $role )` to get JSON.
 Use `UserLayoutManager::import_layout( $role, $json )` to load it.

+## Rendering Dashboards
+Use `DashboardWidgetTools::render_dashboard_widgets()` to output the dashboard in a PHP template.
+The optional `$role` argument loads that role's layout instead of the current user's saved order.
+Widget previews within the editor can be generated with `DashboardWidgetTools::render_widget_preview( $widget_id )`.

 ## Messaging

 Direct messages are managed via REST endpoints registered by `DirectMessages`.